HITECHCRIME/HC_SG154_Bullseye/README.md

 what did I say?

-took through the city to an upward draft smoking huge blunts taking to another time
+took through the city to an upward draft like I'm smoking huge blunts taking it another time

+sometimes gotta say no
+sometimes gotta say no
+sometimes gotta say no
+sometimes gotta say no
+yeah yeah aye

 from the streets to the tops
+tops

 view’s clouded with a long drop yeah

+windows break like souls
+reflected was it worth a shot
+worth a shot

+through a glimpse to a height
+another height next step
+could mean certain death or not

+certain death or not
+certain death or not

 “mission complete”